Literary-Insights/blog/src/content/blog/10-Human-How-Your-Body's.md

 - The acknowledgements section thanks many scientists who contributed to the author's research, as well as editors, agents, friends and family for their support in writing the book.

- Here is a summary of the key points from the provided text:

 - Antibiotics have been used since the mid-20th century and have both decreased infectious diseases but also disrupted the natural gut microbiota.
 Prolonged antibiotic use can lead to conditions like C. difficile infections.